ck-khan/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ### tidy_data.txt Columns
 * **subjectid** (int) - represents each of the subjects (volunteers), numbered from 1 to 30
 * **activityname** (character) - one of either WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING or LAYING.
 This column indicates the activity that the subject was undergoing when the measurements were taken.
-* **variable** (character) - the measurement. this is a combination of feature (as described above) AND measurement type (mean, standard deviation or mean frequency) as described above.
-There are a total of 79 combinations in the tidy data set.
+* **variable** (character) - the measurement. this is a combination of feature (as described above) AND measurement type (mean or standard deviation) as described above.
+There are a total of 66 combinations in the tidy data set.
 Hyphens ('-') are used to separate the various segments of the variable name.
 * **averagevalue** (numeric) - this is the calculated average value summarizing many measurements across each combination of subject, activity and variable.
 This value is an average of originally normalized and bounded values (within [-1,1]).